certik/femhub/spkg/standard/sage_scripts/README.txt

    2. Extract the tarball:
           tar xf femhub-0.9.8-*.tar

-   3. cd into the sage directory and type make: cd femhub-0.9.8 make
+   3. cd into the  femhub directory and type make: cd femhub-0.9.8 make
      You can take advantage of several cores on your computer by executing